 Clean Your Air Filters (and Keep ‘em That Way!)

+Where Can I Buy AC Filters?
 We Recommend: Pleated filters!
-Pleated filters will last much longer than flat filters, they have a larger surface area so they are able to capture more dust.
+Pleated filters will last much longer than flat filters, they have a larger surface area, so they are able to capture more dust.
 They may cost a bit more per filter, but the performance difference is dramatic!

 Clean the Evaporator Coils and Fans